microsoft/hands-on-lab-redis/docs/workshop.md

 In the previous lab, you added code in your API to use an Azure Cache for Redis.
 To be able to compare the performance of your API with and without the cache, you need to disable the cache in your API.

-To avoid modifying the code of your API, we have added an environment variable called `CACHE_ENABLED` that you can use to enable or disable the cache.
+To avoid modifying the code of your API, we have added an environment variable called `CACHE_DISABLE` that you can use to enable or disable the cache.

 To disable the cache, you need to set the value of this environment variable to `false`.
 To do this, go to your resource group, search the App service, select it and in the left menu, click on **Configuration**.
-You will see the `CACHE_ENABLED` environment variable with the value `true` replace the value by `false` and click on the **Save** button:
+You will see the `CACHE_DISABLE` environment variable with the value `true` replace the value by `false` and click on the **Save** button:

 ![App service configuration](https://placehold.co/600x400)